 Goodnight Back Pain: 5 Tips to Achieve Healthy Sleep Even With Back Pain

-By Joshua Halsey //
+By Affirm Collaborator //

 The Question: My back pain is keeping me awake at night—Why?
-And, How do I fix it?
+And how do I fix it?

 The Simple Answer: The main cause for nightly back pain is poor posture.
 As the day progresses, your spine and back naturally begin to slouch and compress.
 If you spend a lot of the day sitting, you may be especially susceptible to back pain at night.
 To fix your nighttime back pain, try changing sleep positions, stretching your back muscles before bed, or sticking to a sleep schedule.